keivan-amini/Automated-Grow-Box-for-mushrooms-project/README.md

 Often when we have to deal with displays in electronics, it is way more confortable to use libraries instead of coding everything by-hand.
 For this reason we implemeted the LCD display by using a library called `LiquidCrystal_I2C.h` for which you can install it from this simple [repository](https://github.com/fdebrabander/Arduino-LiquidCrystal-I2C-library).
 For the same reason we have used another library for the [DHT11](https://github.com/adidax/dht11).

-It is now time to consider the relay: an important tools when we have to deal with normal voltage electronics.
+It is now time to consider the relay, an important device when we have to deal with "home" voltage electronics (220 V - 240 V).
 We have used a 4-channel relay for which we have two different side:

 **High voltage side**
 * NO: Normally Open